Whole Grain Sourdough Biscuits | Freshly Milled Flour

 The night before the morning you plan to bake these, mix flour and olive oil together in a large mixing bowl.
 I like to either use a dough whisk or fork and mix until small crumbles form.

 Add the starter and milk.
 Mix well.
-Cover and allow to rise overnight or 8-24 hours.
+Cover and allow to rise overnight at room temperature or 8-24 hours.

-The next morning, preheat the oven to 425 degress F.
+The next day, preheat the oven to 425 degress F.

 In a small bowl combine the salt, baking powder, and baking soda.
 Mix well.